Location

 The grounds

-Spanning a total floor surface area of approx. 25 ha, these perfectly coherent grounds are homogeneously laid out around the buildings.
-They comprise vast, landscape parklands, a formal garden, a vegetable garden, meadows and woods.
+Spanning a total floor surface area of almost 14 ha, these perfectly coherent grounds are homogeneously laid out around the buildings.
+They comprise vast, landscaped parklands, a formal garden, a vegetable garden and meadows.
 They are completely free of tenants and rental agreements.

 The grounds